 Do you still need more reasons to trust content marketing over any other marketing strategy?

-I know it’s not easy to convince you unless I talk facts.
-So, here are some benefits of content marketing :
+I know it’s not easy to convince you unless I talk about facts.
+So, here are some benefits of content marketing:

 The vast majority of SaaS marketers are now embracing content marketing strategy.
-A good SaaS marketer knows that content marketing can aid their company to achieve brand visibility, lead generation, and nurturing the leads simultaneously.
+A good SaaS marketer knows that content marketing can aid their company in achieving brand visibility, lead generation, and nurturing the leads simultaneously.

-I am not asking you to abandon traditional marketing, but if you are into the SaaS business, you must pay attention to create a high-quality, experience-based, top-notch content.
+I am not asking you to abandon traditional marketing, but if you are into the SaaS business, you must pay attention to creating high-quality, experience-based, top-notch content.

 At Troop Messenger, we tried over a dozen of content marketing strategies.
-There were times we failed at generating desired results.
-Our blog posts won’t appear in the search results, let alone appearing on the front page.
+There were times when we failed to generate the desired results.
+Our blog posts won’t appear in the search results, let alone appear on the front page.

 We failed to stay ahead of CM trends.
 It was challenging because there are hundreds of things, trends, and strategies to watch over every week.